Karakurt-class corvette: History

 On 29 July 2017, the lead ship of the class was launched.

 The Russian Defence Ministry signed a contract for several more vessels during the International ARMY-2017 Military-Technical Forum.

 In May 2018, it was reported Mytishchi was undergoing sea trials in Lake Ladoga and the Baltic Sea.

 During the International Military-Technical Forum «ARMY-2018», the Russian Defence Ministry signed two contracts for construction of another six vessels.
 Two ships of the order would be built by the Vostochnaya Verf, Vladivostok and four ships by the Amur Shipyard, Komsomolsk-on-Amur.

 On 16 October 2018, Mytishchi began state tests in the White Sea, and was officially accepted into service on 17 December 2018.

-Ukrainian forces targeted the Zalyv shipyard with cruise missiles on 4 November 2023.
+Ukrainian forces targeted the Zaliv shipyard with cruise missiles on 4 November 2023.
 Russian forces stated that a ship was hit.
 Subsequent imagery appeared to show Askold had been badly damaged.
 Politico speculated that the ship was hit by a SCALP-EG air-launched cruise missile.

+On May 7, 2026, Ukraine carried out strikes on a number of key Russian military assets, including a Russian Karakurt-class corvette at its Caspian Sea base.